How to Record YouTube Audio with Audacity [2026]

 Spread out this helpful guide now!

-Step-by-Step Guide to Recording YouTube Audio with Audacity
+Recording YouTube Audio with Audacity on Windows

 Step 1.
 Open Audacity and Set Up Recording

-• Launch Audacity on your device.
+• Launch Audacity on your PC.

 Step 2.
 Start Recording Audio from YouTube